jeshraghian/snntorch/README.rst

 When updating the Poplar SDK, these operations may need to be recompiled.
 This can be done by reinstalling :code:`snntorch-ipu`, or deleting files in the base directory with an .so extension.

-The `snntorch.backprop` module, and several functions from `snntorch.functional` and `snntorch.surrogate`, are incompatible with IPUs, but can be recreated using PyTorch primitives.
+The :code:`snntorch.backprop` module, and several functions from :code:`snntorch.functional` and :code:`snntorch.surrogate`, are incompatible with IPUs, but can be recreated using PyTorch primitives.

 Additional requirements include: